Bigfoot: Bigfoot subculture

 There is an entire subculture surrounding Bigfoot.
 The act of searching for the creatures is often referred to as "Squatching", "Squatchin'" or "Squatch'n", popularized by the Animal Planet series, Finding Bigfoot.
 Bigfoot researchers and believers are often called "Bigfooters" or "Squatchers".
 20th century Bigfooters Peter C. Byrne, René Dahinden, John Green and Grover Krantz have been dubbed by cryptozoologist and author Loren Coleman as the "Four Horsemen of Sasquatchery".
 The 2024 book The Secret History of Bigfoot by journalist John O'Connor explores this subculture of Bigfooters, particularly the wide assortment of beliefs enthusiasts of the subject hold.

 In 2004, David Fahrenthold of The Washington Post published an article describing a feud between Bigfoot researchers in the eastern and western United States.
 Fahrenthold writes, "On the one hand, East Coast Bigfooters say they have to fight discrimination from Western counterparts who think the creature does not live east of the Rocky Mountains.
 On the other, they have to deal with reports from a more urban population, which includes some who are unfamiliar with wildlife and apt to mistake a black bear for the missing link".

+According to sociologists Dr. Jamie Lewis of Cardiff University and Dr. Andrew Bartlett of the University of Sheffield, who interviewed 160 Bigfoot enthusiasts over a three-year period, most Bigfooters are middle-aged white males who are often former military service members and employed in blue-collar jobs.
+They also indicated Bigfooters can be divided into two categories: "Apers", who believe Bigfoot is a large primate unknown to science, and "Woo-Woos", who believe Bigfoot is a supernatural being.

 People have been injured or killed while searching for Bigfoot in the wilderness.
 On December 28, 2024, two men were found deceased in the Gifford Pinchot National Forest in Washington state after setting off on Christmas to search for Bigfoot.
 Their disappearance prompted a large scale search and rescue effort, with the Skamania County Sheriff's Office concluding they were likely not prepared for the inclement weather.

 October 20, the anniversary of the Patterson-Gimlin film recording, is considered by some enthusiasts as "National Sasquatch Awareness Day".
 In 2015, World Champion taxidermist Ken Walker completed what he believes to be a lifelike Bigfoot model based on the subject in the Patterson–Gimlin film.
 He entered it into the 2015 World Taxidermy & Fish Carving Championships in Missouri and was the subject of Dan Wayne's 2019 documentary Big Fur.